Co-sleeping, bed sharing or separate room?

 Of course sleep is one of the most sought after things after a baby appears on the scene.
 Parents have many questions and concerns around this.

 Questions most new parents ask are:

-Will I get any sleep?
-Yes you will, and it will not look the same as it did before you had your baby.
+Yes you will get sleep, and it will not look the same as it did before you had your baby.
 Baby’s sleep is very different than adult sleep.
-Check out my tips for new parents.

-Where will my baby sleep?
-This becomes a bit more complicated in the sense that there are many options.
-The main thing is safety, and peace of mind and, the most sleep, of course.
+Where your baby sleeps becomes a bit more complicated in the sense that there are many options.
+The main considerations are safety, peace of mind and getting the most sleep possible.

 Many parents co-sleep.
 They choose a bassinet or co-sleeper near their bed, where they can see and hear their baby.
 This allows for a quicker response time to the baby’s needs, and less fuss and movement in the middle of the night.
 Be sure that whatever the baby is sleeping in has been inspected and passes all safety guidelines.
 Be careful with used items that may not meet these standards.

 Some parents choose bed-sharing, where their baby sleeps with them in their bed.
 Now, I know what you could be thinking.
 “This is dangerous, and I have heard of babies suffocating and getting rolled on.”
 Those things have happened, sadly.
 And, there are ways to create a safe sleep environment where the risks of infant death are greatly reduced.

 There are safe bed sharing guidelines.
 Some of those are: baby sleeps on a firm surface, no pillows, sheets and blankets in the way, no water beds, adults are not under the influence of drugs or alcohol, and mother is exclusively breastfeeding.
 You will find the comprehensive guidelines here.